 4.12.1 The Council has a long history of producing quality information regarding public transport, and its Travel Guide is considered to be Outstanding by the renowned timetable expert Barry Doe.
 Prior to the pandemic, printed copies were very popular.
-The current version (July 2022) is online only, but it is expected that printed versions will be available again shortly.
-The Public Transport map, has not been printed for a number of years, but is also available online.
-Travel Guides are usually made available in Council offices, libraries, West Berkshire Hospital (Patient Information Point), some Town and Parish Councils, and on board some buses.
+Printed versions have resumed with the current version (September 2023).
+The Public Transport map has not been printed for a number of years but is also available online.
+Travel Guides are made available in Council offices, libraries, West Berkshire Hospital (Patient Information Point), some Town and Parish Councils, and on board some buses.